gabs086/la_assessment/README.md

 ![yarn version](https://img.shields.io/badge/PostgreSQL-v15.4-red)

-I preferred yarn as the scripts declared in package.json of the projects are for yarn command
+I preferred yarn as the scripts declared in package.json of the projects are yarn command

 Clone this repo and follow the steps to setup the application.